hobhob

 Explain this codebase.
 Point me to the main entry points, key modules, and anything I should read before making changes.

-The agent will search your repo, read relevant files, and summarize how the project fits together.
-This is one of the fastest ways to get oriented in an unfamiliar codebase.
+The agent searches your repo, reads relevant files, and summarizes how the project fits together — one of the fastest ways to get oriented in unfamiliar code.

 Make one small change

-Once you understand the project, ask the agent to suggest a few safe improvements.
-Pick one and ask it to make the change.
+Once you understand the project, ask the agent to suggest a few safe improvements, then pick one.

 Suggest three small, safe improvements in this codebase.
 Explain the tradeoffs and wait for me to choose one.

-By default, the agent asks for permission before editing files.
-You can switch to Approve All mode in the pane header for faster iteration.
+By default the agent asks before editing files.
+Switch to Approve All from the permission-mode control in the pane header (or toggle auto-accept with Alt+Y) for faster iteration.

 Tile a terminal and verify

-Press Alt+T to open a terminal next to your agent — both panes tile side by side, no switching tabs.
-Run whatever checks your project already uses.
+Press Alt+T to open a terminal next to your agent — both panes tile side by side, no tabs.
+Run whatever checks your project already uses (tests, type checker, linter, a local build):

 npm test